Wrap Your Arms Around Me (song): Critical reception

-Reception
+Chart reception

 "Wrap Your Arms Around Me" was Fältskog's second solo single after "The Heat Is On", and reached No. 1 in Belgium.
 The song was also a Top 5 hit in the Netherlands and South Africa.
 It was the most successful single from the album in Ireland, improving on the No. 28 position of "The Heat Is On" by reaching No. 15.
 By contrast, the song failed to reach the UK Singles Chart Top 40 (peaking at No. 44).

 Cover versions

 Bonnie St. Claire performed the Dutch version, "Sla je arm om me heen" in 1983.

 Sylvie Vartan performed the French version, "Des heures de désir" in 1984.
 She also recorded an English language cover version on the album "Made In USA" (released in Japan as "Double Exposure") in 1985.

 Britta Phillips covered the song on her debut album, Luck Or Magic (2016).